LMI Calculator Australia 2026

 3. Family Home Guarantee (single parents).
 Eligible single parents can buy with as little as 2% deposit and no LMI under this distinct government scheme.
 Read the full Family Home Guarantee guide.

 4. Lower the property price.
-Sometimes the most overlooked option — if a slightly cheaper property pushes your existing deposit above 20% of value, LMI vanishes entirely.
+Sometimes the most overlooked option: if a slightly cheaper property pushes your existing deposit above 20% of value, LMI vanishes entirely.

 Not sure which option applies to you?
-Ask a broker about LMI waivers — a good broker knows which lenders offer profession waivers, which accept the First Home Guarantee, and how to structure a guarantor loan.
+Ask a broker about LMI waivers.
+A good broker knows which lenders offer profession waivers, which accept the First Home Guarantee, and how to structure a guarantor loan.

 LMI Strategy: Pay Now, Capitalise, or Avoid?